Richard Wagner: Bayreuth (1871–1876)

 In 1871, Wagner decided to move to Bayreuth, which was to be the location of his new opera house.
 The town council donated a large plot of land—the "Green Hill"—as a site for the theatre.
 The Wagners moved to the town the following year, and the foundation stone for the Bayreuth Festspielhaus ("Festival Theatre") was laid.
-Wagner initially announced the first Bayreuth Festival, at which for the first time the Ring cycle would be presented complete, for 1873, but since Ludwig had declined to finance the project, the start of building was delayed and the proposed date for the festival was deferred.
+Wagner initially announced the first Bayreuth Festival, at which for the first time the Ring cycle was presented complete, for 1873, but since Ludwig had declined to finance the project, the start of building was delayed and the proposed date for the festival was deferred.
 To raise funds for the construction, "Wagner societies" were formed in several cities, and Wagner began touring Germany conducting concerts.
 By the spring of 1873, only a third of the required funds had been raised; further pleas to Ludwig were initially ignored, but early in 1874, with the project on the verge of collapse, the King relented and provided a loan.
 The full building programme included the family home, "Wahnfried", into which Wagner, with Cosima and the children, moved from their temporary accommodation on 18 April 1874.
-The theatre was completed in 1875, and the festival scheduled for the following year.
-Commenting on the struggle to finish the building, Wagner remarked to Cosima: "Each stone is red with my blood and yours".
+The theatre was completed in 1875, and the festival was scheduled for the following year.
+Commenting on the struggle to finish the building, Wagner remarked to Cosima: "Each stone is red with my blood and yours."

-For the design of the Festspielhaus, Wagner appropriated some of the ideas of his former colleague, Gottfried Semper, which he had previously solicited for a proposed new opera house at Munich.
+For the design of the Festspielhaus, Wagner appropriated some of the ideas of his former colleague, Gottfried Semper, which he had previously solicited for a proposed new opera house in Munich.
 Wagner was responsible for several theatrical innovations at Bayreuth; these include darkening the auditorium during performances, and placing the orchestra in a pit out of view of the audience.